 By the time the course begins, it is expected that students who are not already in a school will have found a placement in a Waldorf setting, which they will attend for at least half a day each week.

 Within the Art of Teaching lie the arts of observation, classroom management, planning, assessment, differentiation and much more, which are introduced on the course and worked with by individual students in the classroom.

-Students will be expected to complete at least the first of their two teaching practices during the year.
+Students will be expected to complete at least the first of their two 3-week teaching practices during the year.
 The teaching practice element consists of two three-week blocks.
-Any teaching practice elements not completed during the course must be completed within a year of the end of the course.
+Any teaching practice elements not completed during the course must be completed within two years of the end of the course.

 Self-directed learning and research

 One of the strengths of the WESTT course over the years has been the emphasis on the lifelong learning journey of the teacher.
 During the second year, students choose an area of research and write a dissertation (approx. 10,000 words), which is presented to fellow students during the Summer intensive week.